thenukasiva/self-reflect/README.md

-📓a chrome extension that reminds users to reflect everyday and collects entries. made using React.js, HTML, CSS and Javascript.
+📓just jot it! is a chrome extension that allows users to jot down anything they want while surfing the web.

 #### React Instructions